filiptepper/filiptepper.github.com/sale.md

 CD:

-* 1349 - Revelations Of The Black Flame
 * Apteka - Urojonecałemiasta
 * Apteka - Zgwałcił Nie Mąż
 * Arafel - Through The Flame Of The Ages